frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/tax-withholding-category.md

 >1.
 Third for credit in the account selected in Tax Withholding Category.

 ### 3.2 Setting up TCS - Section 20C(1H) for eligible customers
-In the following example, we have create a Tax Withholding Category for [TCS - Section 20C(1H)](https://taxguru.in/income-tax/faqs-tcs-sales-goods-section-206c1h.html) and set it up against an eligble customer.
+In the following example, we have created a Tax Withholding Category for [TCS - Section 20C(1H)](https://taxguru.in/income-tax/faqs-tcs-sales-goods-section-206c1h.html) and set it up against an eligible customer.

 1. We will first create a Tax Withholding Category named **TCS - Section 20C(1H)** and we set cumulative threshold to 50 Lakhs as per the scheme.